 In this article, we explore how cloud computing can help telecom companies improve their services.
 We also list the benefits of cloud computing in the telecom industry and tackle the key cloud implementation and management challenges that businesses should keep in mind.

-The 2020 pandemic made people rely on telecoms more than ever.
-The majority of communications that usually happened in person were suddenly conducted through telecommunications channels.
+The Covid-19 pandemic that began in 2020 highlighted the importance of this shift, which is still happening today.
+At the start of the pandemic, the majority of communications that usually happened in person were suddenly conducted through telecommunications channels.
 To be able to cope with such a load and expand services on demand, telecom companies have transformed parts of their infrastructure into cloud-based applications.
 Thus, they can store and process data remotely instead of purchasing and maintaining their own physical data processing centers.

-1. Convenient scalability.
-Clouds allow telecom businesses to make their network infrastructure more agile and quickly adjust their services for seasonal spikes in demand: scale up when consumer activity rises and down when it decreases.
+1. Greater scalability.
+Clouds allow telecom businesses to make their network infrastructure more agile and quickly adjust their services for seasonal spikes in demand, scaling up when demand rises and down when it falls.

 2. Strong network security.
 Cloud adoption can help CSPs combine security best practices to make sure that all processes run efficiently and are protected.
 Such security measures include L4-L7 connections, VPNs, and web application firewalls.

 3. Standby infrastructure.
-Data backups offered by cloud services help telecom companies keep services alive during accidents like power outages, as well as make systems resilient during extreme peaks in demand or system failure.
+Data backups offered by cloud services help telecom companies keep services alive during accidents like power outages, as well as make systems resilient during extreme peaks in demand or in the event of system failure.

 4. New service opportunities.
 With cloud computing services, CSPs can broaden their set of offered services and transform into digital service providers (DSPs).
 Being able to connect any user to any internet-connected device via messaging, video calls, and online conferences, telecom companies can significantly improve their customer experience compared to traditional telecommunications companies.